Rykka/farbtastic/README.md

 	$.farbtastic(placeholder, callback)

 Invoking `$.farbtastic(placeholder)` is the same as using `$(placeholder).farbtastic()` except that the Farbtastic object is returned instead of the jQuery object.
 This allows you to use the Farbtastic methods and properties below.

-Note that there is only one Farbtastic object per placeholder.
-If you call `$.farbtastic(placeholder)` twice _with the same placeholder_, you will get the same object back each time.
+**Note** that there is only one Farbtastic object per placeholder.
+If you call `$.farbtastic(placeholder)` twice with the same placeholder, you will get the same object back each time.

-The optional `callback` argument behaves exactly as for the jQuery method.
+The optional callback argument behaves exactly as for the jQuery method.

 ### Methods

 `.linkTo(callback)` - Allows you to set a new callback.
 Any existing callbacks are removed.
-See above for the meaning of `callback`.
+See above for the meaning of callback.

 `.setColor(string)` - Sets the picker color to the given color in hex representation.